About the Academic Writing Support Program

 Note that objectives may vary slightly based on student need.
 Please see a sample syllabus here (PDF).

-The Spring A section of the class will be offered, enrollment allowing, Tuesday, January 30th through Friday, March 8th.
-This online-only course will meet synchronously from 5:10 p.m. to 6:25 p.m. on Tuesdays.
+The Spring A section of the class will be offered Wednesday, January 22nd through Friday, February 28th.
+This online-only course will meet synchronously from 5:10 p.m. to 6:25 p.m. on Wednesdays.
 An additional 1.5 hours of instruction will be provided asynchronously and with one-on-one feedback from the instructor.
-The last day to register for the course is Friday, January 19th.
-The last day to drop the course is Monday, February 5th.
+The last day to register for the course is Friday, January 17th.
+The last day to drop the course is Monday, January 27th.

 For questions about registering for Scholarly Writing, please contact Megan Forbes.